sbslee/fuc/README.rst

    $ pip install fuc

-Finally, you can clone the GitHub repository and then install fuc this way:
+Finally, you can clone the GitHub repository and then install fuc locally:

 .. code-block:: text